Tennessee to Louisiana Car Shipping (2025 Cost Guide)

 Transporting your vehicle to Louisiana

-About 22 million people are living in the Pelican State of Louisiana.
+About 4.6 million people are living in the Pelican State.
 Louisiana has long hot humid summers and short mild winters.
 Rain is frequent throughout the year, although from April to September is slightly wetter than the rest of the year.
 Louisiana is often affected by tropical cyclones and is very vulnerable to major hurricanes, particularly around the New Orleans area.
 Lousiana averages about 27 tornadoes annually; they are most common from January through March in the south and from February through March in the North.

 FAQ

-Does someone have to be present when picking up my car in Tennessee and when dropping off my car in Louisiana?
+Does someone have to be present when you ship a car for pickup in Tennessee and delivery in Louisiana?

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Tennessee and when dropping it off in Louisiana.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Tennessee and when dropping it off in Louisiana.

 Do you need car insurance when shipping your car from Tennessee to Louisiana?